sashyo/Cab230-Stock-App-v2/README.md

-# React-based web application to allow users to view and analyse stock market statistics drawn from a database that we have created.
+# React-based web application to allow users to view and analyse stock market statistics drawn from a database that has created.

 ### The dataset consists stock market data drawn from an American exchange from November 2019 through to March 2020.